IPTV Computer Version Help and Information

 - Why does my browser crash instead of loading InStream, or the Java applet will load but nothing happens?

 Logging On/Basic Information

 IPTV stands for Internet Protocol Television.
 In short it means that instead of using traditional coax your "cable" will now come over the internet.

 IPTV is available on your computer and via Set Top Box in East, West and Maria Halls.
 IPTV is available only on your computer in the Webster Village Apartments.

-- Open any web browser and go to http://vf.webster.edu
+- Open up any web browser and go to http://vf.webster.edu

-- A separate window will open up which will have the label "InSteam", this is your TV window
+- A new window will open labeled “VF InStream”, this is your TV window.

 In order to watch television through a traditional television set, you will need a set top box.
 Set top boxes are available to rent from Residential Life and Housing for $75 per academic year.